DoSomething/contentful-prototype/docs/development/content-types/page.md

 - **Internal Title**: This is for our internal Contentful organization and will be how the block shows up in search results, etc.

-- **Title** _(optional)_: The title is displayed prominantly on the page, for articles/facts pages.
+- **Title**: The title is displayed prominantly on the page, for articles/facts pages.
 For campaign subpages, it'll display as the sub navigation link on the campaign (unless the `hideFromNavigation` field is toggled off).

 - **Subtitle** _(optional)_: The subtitle is displayed beneath the title, _only_ for articles/facts pages.